 Araujos didn’t partner with DoorDash until December of 2019, a move Casper said the restaurant made just in time — Santa Clara County was one of the first municipalities to restrict dining rooms.

 “DoorDash has come to the rescue and we are using everything they throw at us,” he said.

-The delivery platform has slashed commission fees for Araujos and other independent restaurants with five or fewer locations by 50% through the end of May, which Casper said is a huge help.
+The delivery platform slashed commission fees for Araujos and other independent restaurants with five or fewer locations by 50% through the end of May 2020, which Casper said is a huge help.

 This offering is one of many discounts that major third-parties have rolled out to give independent restaurants a boost in this challenging environment.
 Some critics, though, say the fact that Grubhub continues to charge restaurants commission fees on pre-discount ticket totals when they offer free delivery as a promotion is unfair.
-Grubub has temporarily deferred commission fees for independent restaurants, and Uber Eats has nixed activation costs for new partners but its commission fees remain intact.
+Grubub temporarily deferred commission fees for independent restaurants, and Uber Eats temporarily nixed activation costs for new partners but kept its commission fees intact.

 Araujos has also begun using DoorDash’s automated phone system because his restaurants now receive close to 300 calls a day compared to an average of 20 to 30 phone daily phone orders before the pandemic.
-For now, he is able to use the service and DoorDash’s pickup capabilities at no extra charge.
+He was able to use the service and DoorDash’s pickup capabilities at no extra charge as of May 2020.

-About 60% of Araujos' flagship store sales are now driven by delivery, and about 35-40% at its second location.
+About 60% of Araujos' flagship store sales were driven by delivery in May 2020, and about 35-40% at its second location.
 The rest is pickup, which is still generated by a lot of walk-in customers.